Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 Deploy SSM
 ---------------------------------------------------------------------------------

 SSM supports two running modes, standalone service and SSM service with multiple Smart Agents.
-If file move performance is not the concern, then standalone servie mode is enough.
+If file move performance is not the concern, then standalone service mode is enough.
 If better performance is desired, we recommend to deploy one agent on each Datanode.

    * Standalone SSM Service